Wild Hearts (video game)

-Wild Hearts is an action role-playing video game developed by Omega Force and published by Electronic Arts under its EA Originals label.
+Wild Hearts is a 2023 action role-playing video game developed by Koei Tecmo under their Omega Force label and published by Electronic Arts under its EA Originals label.
 The game tasks the player to hunt massive monsters in Azuma, a fantasy world inspired by feudal Japan.
-The game was released on February 17, 2023, for PlayStation 5, Windows, and Xbox Series X/S.
+The game was released for PlayStation 5, Windows, and Xbox Series X/S on February 17.
+It was also released for the Nintendo Switch 2 as Wild Hearts S, published by Koei Tecmo, on July 25, 2025.

 Gameplay

 Players assume the role of a nameless hunter, who must embark on quests to hunt down massive monsters known as Kemono in the world of Azuma.
 Azuma is not an open world, but instead, several large areas that players can freely explore.
 The game features eight different weapon types, including the likes of wagasa and katana.
 In addition to using weapons to defeat enemies, players can also build items to assist combat through the Karakuri mechanic.
 For instance, players can build crates which can be leapt off of to perform powerful attacks, or a torch which can be used to ignite enemies.
 These items can be combined to form larger machines, such as a bulwark that blocks an enemy's path.
 Constructed items are permanent until they are destroyed by Kemono.
-Players can also build Karakuri to aid transversal.
+Players can also build Karakuri to aid traversal.
 Building Karakuri consumes thread, which can be acquired through simply attacking enemies.
 As the player progresses in the game, they will unlock new weapons and armors, allowing players to hunt more challenging monsters.
 The team estimated that players can complete the game's narrative campaign in about 30 hours.
 Players can team up with two other players as they progress in the game.